 In 1928 still further changes were made in the composition of the General Board.
 The six geographical (educational) zones that had been set up in 1923 now became the basis of representation on the board.
 The General Assembly delegates from each zone, meeting in caucus, presented one nominee from their respective zones for each of the four departments.
 This list of nominees was officially voted on by the General Assembly.
 The result was a 24-member General Board with 6 members preassigned to each of the four departments.
 There were thus no duplications from any zone on a department.

-In 1932 further modifications were introduced in an effort to cut down on the size of the General Board.
+In 1932, further modifications were introduced in an effort to cut down on the size of the General Board.
 To compensate, each member would have to serve on two departments.
-The new plan called for each zone caucus to submit the names of 4 ministers and 4 laymen as nominees to the General Board.
-From these the General Assembly would elect only 1 from each category.
+The new plan called for each zone caucus to submit the names of four ministers and four laymen as nominees to the General Board.
+From these, the General Assembly would elect only one from each category.
 In addition, four auxiliaries (the Women's Foreign Missionary Society, the Nazarene Young People's Society, the Committee on Church Schools, and the Committee on Education) were each allowed to nominate two persons to the General Board, from which the General Assembly would elect one.
-A Canadian-British Isles Zone was also created, which was allowed one ministerial member.
+A Canadian-British Isles Zone was also created and was allowed one ministerial member.
 The end result was a board of 17 members, each of whom had the privilege of selecting the two departments he wished to serve on.

 The most popular choice proved to be the Department of Foreign Missions.
 The 1932-36 membership consisted of C. A. McConnell (chairman), J. W. Short (vice-chairman), C. Warren Jones, J. T. Little, J. E. Bates, R. B. Mitchum, George Sharpe, C. E. Thomson (the latter two from the Canadian-British Isles Zone to serve in alternate years), and Mrs. S. N. Fitkin over half the members of the total board.